Antiochian/better-Spotify-recommendations/README.md

 The issue is that there is no way to do this in the native API, so I made some functions to create and then fill out an SQL database of every artist on spotify and the first 10 default Spotify recommmended artists they point to.

-This database will have a total size of 320MB when filled out with all 1.2 million artists, which seems perfectly acceptable.
+This database has a total size of 320MB when filled out with all 1.2 million artists, which seems perfectly acceptable.
 Currently I only bothered to run it for the first 100,000 artists, just to make sure it was all working fine.

 SAMPLE IMAGES:
 ---------